 Tim Burton: The Master of Odd

 Tim Burton is one of the most talented film directors, film producers, artists and writers who live on this planet.
-He can be considered as a perfect example for a combination of innovativeness and talent.
-Tim Burton has been blessed by the nature for his excellent imaginativeness.
+He can be considered as a perfect example of a combination of innovativeness and talent.
+Tim Burton has been blessed by nature for his excellent imaginativeness.
 He also possesses excellent drawing skills.
-Painting was the hobby of Tim Burton during his childhood.
+The painting was the hobby of Tim Burton during his childhood.
 When he grew old, he converted his hobby into his career.

 Take a listen to Tim Burton’s Masterclass of Filmmaking: